Unanimity

 Unanimity means that all participants vote for the motion in question.

-It is still the decision-making method used for many sensitive issues in the EU treaties.
+It is still the decision-making method used for some sensitive issues in the EU treaties as enlargement with new member states and de cisions on new EU taxes.

-The Lisbon Treaty makes qualified majority voting in the Council the general rule for EU law-making.
+The Lisbon Treaty made qualified majority voting in the Council the general rule for EU law making.

-Furthermore, it foresees a general passerelle in art.
-48.7 TEU: the European Council can move unanimity to QMV in all areas of the TFEU, including CFSP (except defence - see 48.7.1 TEU).
+Furthermore, it foresees a general passerelle in Article 48.7 TEU: the European Council can move unanimity to QMV in all areas of the TFEU, including CFSP - but except defence, see Art.
+48.7.1 TEU.

 Links